 In addition to recognising and celebrating quality, a primary goal of the Award is to stimulate debate about the value, articulation and qualities of public spaces among artists and allied professions, and among decision-makers in urban planning and design.

 - Artworks / projects must have been completed within a seven year period ending 1 January of the year in which the Award research and jury process takes place.
-For the 2019 Award, for instance, projects should have been completed between 1 January 2011 and 1 January 2018.
+For the 2023 Award, for instance, projects should have been completed between 1 January 2016 and 1 January 2023.
 (They may have been initiated earlier – maybe many years earlier.)

-The Award will recognize a project (not an individual artist, although the contribution of the artist to the work of the project team is clearly fundamental to the concept of the award).
+The Award will recognize a project of art-led urbanism (not an individual artist, although the contribution of the artist to the work of the project team is clearly fundamental to the concept of the award).
 The recognition provided by the Award is intended to benefit all the collaborating partners in the project.
 Criteria for the award include the following: